rancher/fleet/docs/cli.md

 ## fleet install ...

-The install command is for installing the Fleet manager and registering clusters with Fleet.
+The install command is for installing the fleet controller and registering clusters with Fleet.
 This command is covered in detail in the [installation documentation](./install.md).